 From the client’s perspective, these service standards were invisible.
 All the guests knew when they checked out was that they’d been treated well and they had a positive, consistent experience.

 Anticipating client needs

 “As the person checking in, you knew, ‘All right, well I’ve got to structure it this way so that I can make sure I’m providing all the information that a guest is going to need,’” John says.
 “Things like, ‘All right, you’re checking in.
 Where are three places you can get food in the hotel right now?’
-Because somebody who’s checking in has traveled from somewhere else, so anticipating that they’re going to have that need.”
+Because a person who’s checking in has traveled from somewhere else, so anticipating that they’re going to have that need.”

 These kinds of structured standards can simplify the process of law firm client service.
 However, John notes that many firms are thinking only one step at a time: “It’s more, ‘Okay, here’s our next thing, here’s our next thing.’
 And not thinking, ‘Okay, well 10 steps down the line, we’re going to want it to look like this.’”